benson338/Git-Cheat-Sheet/README.md

 ### Additional | Misc

+Selective Merge | `git merge --no-commit --no-ff [branch]`

-1. To selectively merge files from one branch into another branch
+> to selectively merge files from one branch into another branch, no commit & no fast forward

-   `git merge --no-commit --no-ff branchX`
+Squash commits in a branch | `git checkout [branch]` => `git reset --soft [commitID b4 branching]` => `git commit -m [squash commit message]`

+> to combine several sequential commits into a new one & other use cases

+`git commit --amend`

+> to add/rm files from the very last commit or to change its message

 `git remote rm [alias]`

-> Remove the connection to the remote repository called [alias]
+> remove the connection to the remote repository called [alias]

 `git remote rename [old-name] [new-name]`